Note that you can click on each object on the map to obtain details about it.

 Trail Stewards and Volunteers:

-There are only two designated camping sites on the route:
+There are only two designated camping sites on the route, besides those located in Gray Creek:

 - Oliver Lake Recreation Site, located 800 meters west of the summit - a picturesque but primitive campground with an outhouse and tables.